Persistent Identifier Fields in Tamr Cloud

 Additional Fields for Cluster Overrides

-The following fields store values only for source records to which a curator has applied cluster overrides.
+The following fields store values only for source records to which a user has applied cluster overrides.
 If cluster overrides have not been applied, these fields are empty.
-These fields are available by viewing step output in Designer, source record tables in Curator and Studio, and in published datasets, as described in the table below.
+These fields are available by viewing step output in the Configure Flow page, and in source record tables and exported datasets, as described in the table below.

 verifiedClusterIdApply Clustering Model Step